xil12008/ai_notes/Reinforcement_Learning/README.md

 ## Problem Statement
 The interaction between an agent and its environment is formalized as Markov Decision Process (MDP).
+- agent state + environment forms a state; it changes from state to state over time.
+- agent selects an action given the current state -- this is call policy (what RL wants to learn)
+- an state and action can produce certain reward (RL goal is to maximize the reward).

 The policy defines the probablity of an agent taking action $a_i$ under $s_i$, which is: